data-storage-lab/rfsck/README.md

-This is the repository for the "Towards Robust File System Checkers" project published in the proceedings of the 16th USENIX Conference on File and Storage Technologies (FAST'18).
+## rfsck-lib ##
+This repository consists the source code for a generic redo log, which can be easily integrated to existing file system checkers to provide logging mechanism.
+We have published our paper titled "Towards Robust File System Checkers" at FAST'18, and it contains detailed information about the analysis and implementation of rfsck-lib.
+S

 The repository contains the prototypes of the following: